RWTH-ACS/miob/fpga/zcu106_aurora_passthrough/README.md

-Connect two MIOBOXes together (P1 or SFP1 slots) and flash the bitstream.
+Connect two MIOBOXes with zcu106_aurora_minimal bitstream (Port P1) to a MIOBOX with this bitstream (Port P1 and P2).